ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="get"></a>GET

-Gets an image
+Gets an image.

-Finds image by the image UUID
+Gets a single image on a film location endpoint, referenced by its internal ID